sayali1312/Distributed-V-s-Non-distributed-training-on-Tiny-ImageNet/README.md

 Each folder has a batch file.

+To run the experiment for non distributed training for example

+`python main.py`

 To run the experiment of Data Parallel (ddp) for example

 ` cd dataparallel `